kiboschool/course-programming-2/src/programming-2.md

 In this course, you'll build off of what you learned in Programming 1.

 - You will use the tools you've learned to build more advanced programs: programs that read from the internet, display information visually, and interact with databases.
 - You'll deepen our knowledge of software fundamentals - learning about object-oriented software, how to recover from errors, and how data is structured.
 - Finally, you will begin to explore the philosophy of writing software.
 This means going beyond "does my program compute the right thing", but to ask if a program is well organized, if it will be readable by other programmers, and if it will it be re-usable in other projects.

 By the end of the course, you will understand what objects and classes are (in other words, writing object-oriented programs), you will be able to write more advanced programs: interacting with data sources, using a language called SQL, and creating graphics to visualize data.
 You will also be structuring your code in more-professional ways.
 Along the way you'll pick up tips on how to investigate programs that aren't working correctly, and gain experience reading and understanding code that other people have written.

-By the end of the course,.

 Everything in the course will be valuable for doing real-world work in the field.

 You aren't on this journey alone.
 We'll work on team projects and collaborate, and we'll communicate in discord and office hours to help answer questions.